Details of training program

 - DS421 Colloquium (GSPP 290.19; 1 unit; fall term).
 Weekly colloquium with student and faculty presentations, invited speakers, and/or discussion of current topics.
 Fall 2015: Wednesdays 2-3:30.

-- Software Carpentry (BIDS; First week of spring semester before classes begin).
+- Software Carpentry (BIDS; First week of spring semester before classes begin, January 11th & 12th, 2018).
 Students will learn programming skills for computer science and reproducibility.

 - Reproducible and Collaborative Data Science (ESPM 288; 3 units; spring term).
 Introduction to principles and tools for reproducible and collaborative data science, including data curation and cleaning, version control, virtual machines, scripted work flow, hypothesis-driven exploratory data analysis, data visualization, and communication.
 Students will be introduced to git, Python, R, and LaTeX.
 The class will navigate a series of problem-driven analyses, focused on case studies and independent projects, leading to reproducible products that allow updated analyses as new data become available.
 Projects by first year trainees will be presented at the Annual Symposium.